 1 cup Quinoa Flour

-Grind the oats to a fine flour consistency.
+Grind the oats to a fine flour like consistency.
 Place all the above ingredients into a really large mixing bowl, use a whisk and combine the flours well, this needs to be really well incorporated, so this will roughly involve 10 minutes of manual mixing.
-If you don't have the time, you can pulse it in a food processor (or use a stand mixer) for a faster and more through mix.
+If you don't have the time, you can even use a stand mixer to do the job or pulse it in a food processor for a faster and more through mix.
 Store this in a clean jar or container and use it cup for cup as per the recipe requirement.
 This is a light non grainy self raising Gluten free flour from this mix.
+If you want a regular flour, then avoid the baking powder and baking soda.

-Tip- You can even add ready made glutenfree oat flour to this.
+Tip- You can even add ready made glutenfree oat flour to this (I prefer making my own oat flour, but several organic stores have GF oat flour available.
 Quinoa flour can be substituted with sorghum flour too.